How Location-Based Technologies Are Creating Out-of-Home Advertising Markets of the Future

 There are a variety of devices and methods capable of engaging with consumer devices such as smartphones, many of which can also work in concert with each other.

 Inexpensive and simple to install, beacons are currently the first choice for interactions with consumers.
 Apple's iBeacon protocol is of great interest for many marketing sectors, since the Apple consumer profile is such a desirable target, However, it is a relatively closed-source solution.
-At the same time, Google's Eddystone protocol for Android currently comes as its direct competition with a visible uptake in an open source environment.
+At the same time, Google's Eddystone protocol for Android currently represents the direct competition with a visible uptake in its open source offering.

 Based on GPS, a geofence defines a sector of land against which to apply rules for location-enabled devices.
 Governments use them, for instance, to ban drone flights from prisons, while marketing companies employ geofences to delineate areas where a campaign is active—such as a store or open-air event where messages can be pushed to opted-in consumers.